wasmerio/old-docs.wasmer.io/integrations/examples/instance.md

 {% endtab %}
 {% endtabs %}

-### Compiling the WASM module
+## Compiling the Wasm module

 The next step will be to compile the module.
-To do this, we'll need two things: the WASM module as bytes and a `Store`.
+To do this, we'll need two things: the Wasm module as bytes and a `Store`.

 The `Store` is a representation of the actual state of the module: it represents the state of every entities in the module during its lifecycle.
 It also holds the engine which is what will be used to actually compile the module.